Qiskit/qiskit/README.md

 -  Create an `IBM Quantum Experience <https://quantumexperience.ng.bluemix.net>`__ account if you haven't already done so
 -  Get an API token from the Quantum Experience website under “My Account” > “Personal Access Token”

-This API token allows to you to execute your programs in the IBM Quantum Experience backends.
+This API token allows you to execute your programs into the IBM Quantum Experience backends.

-After, try out some example QASM, which runs via the local simulator.
+We are ready to try out some QASM examples, which runs via the local simulator.

 This is a simple superpesition example.